Posted in People

 Ph.D., Economics, The University of Chicago

-Ferdinando Monte is an Assistant Professor of Strategy and Economics at the Georgetown University McDonough School of Business.
+Ferdinando Monte is an Associate Professor of Strategy and Economics at the Georgetown University McDonough School of Business.

 His research focuses primarily on international economics, economic geography and the organization of the firm.
 His studies have covered, among other things, the impact of international trade on local labor markets and on inequality, models for the evaluation of local policies on local outcomes, and empirical analysis of firms’ reorganization and growth.